 Conclusion

 Consumer attitudes and perceptions towards organic turmeric are multifaceted, influenced by concerns such as health consciousness, trust in packaging and labeling, and price concern.
 So the marketers must create promotions that are both realistic and moral for the availability of the products in terms of volume and varieties required of the consumers.
 Organically grown turmeric is available in the markets but in limited variety and outlets.
-Consumers demanded quality organic turmeric and were usually willing to buy organic turmeric for them as well as their family.
+Consumers demanded quality organic turmeric and were usually willing to pay premium price to organic turmeric for them as well as their family.

 References